 Women were given far more rights than would be expected, having the freedom to fight alongside men and divorce them if they found themselves unhappy in their marriages.
 It just goes to show you that, as much as you may think you know about a subject, history can prove to be very surprising.

 We think we would have liked the Vikings.
 What do you think?
 Click ‘Next’!

 All Good Things Must Come to an End

 It seems like the main reason the Viking Era came to an end was simple burnout.
 Some scholars theorize that more and more Scandinavians were being converted to Christianity, which banned their violent practices.

-Others point to the settlements in other regions of the world – where eventually, the Vikings simply fully assimilated to the local lifestyle.
-What we know for certain is that, after a long and prestigious reign, the Vikings seemed to fade away in 1066, when the last great leader, Harald Hardrada, fell when invading England.
+Others point to the settlements in other regions of the world – where eventually, the Vikings simply assimilated to the local lifestyle.
+What we know for certain is that, after a long and prestigious reign, the Vikings seemed to fade away in 1066, when the last great leader, Harald Hardrada, fell while invading England.